ru4ls/ComfyUI_StreetView-Loader/README.md

 *   **Virtual Location Scouting:** Instantly scout real-world locations from your desktop and experiment with different styles and moods for your project.
 *   **Personalized & Sentimental Art:** Create unique art based on a place with personal meaning—a childhood home, a proposal spot, or a favorite vacation view.
 *   **Consistent Backgrounds for Testing:** Use a consistent, real-world background to reliably test LoRAs, IPAdapters, or character models.
+*   **Animation Capabilities:** Create smooth camera movements and parameter transitions with the new Street View Animator node (v1.01).

 ![Street View Loader Node combine with NanoBanana in ComfyUI](media/preview_2.png)